-These are elders, saints and prophets who have accepted an invitation to-date to participate in the Rolling the Stone Away gathering.
-This list will grow; check back often to see who else will be coming.
+These are elders, saints and prophets who accepted an invitation to participate in the Rolling the Stone Away gathering.
 More details about invited guests and their participation in the program are available on our FAQ page.

-In honor of the ground-breaking achievements, relentless commitments and often painful sacrifices these persons have made over the past five decades, Rolling the Stone Away is covering their expenses to participate in this historic conference.
+In honor of the ground-breaking achievements, relentless commitments and often painful sacrifices these persons have made over the past five decades, Rolling the Stone Away covered their expenses to participate in this historic conference.
 Please make a donation to scholarships to help cover these expenses.

 Barbara Crabtree has been a member of MCC for more than 25 years and Director of Operations since June 2009.
 Prior to joining MCC leadership team, Barb was Vice President and Senior Consultant at a large market research firm, leading global brand management studies for Fortune 100 companies.
 As Director of Operations, Barb is responsible for MCC General Conferences and events, Financial Operations and corporate business operations.
 Barb first joined MCC at Open Arms MCC in Rochester, NY.
 Over the past 25+ years, she has served several MCC churches in the United States as a member of the Board of Directors, served as Assistant District Coordinator in the former Northeast District, and served on MCC’s Board of Administration.
 She currently lives in Gainesville, Florida, USA with her wife, Rev. Catherine Dearlove.
 Barb holds a MBA in Operations Management and Marketing from the William Simon Graduate School of Business, University of Rochester (New York) and a BS in Applied Science from Miami University (Ohio).